leoki6/Digital-Communications/L1_AM_RECEIVER/README.md

 #### Demodulation and Throttling
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L1_AM_RECEIVER/Additional%20Figures/demod_throttle.png)

-The 'AM Demod' block takes the received complex signal and turns it into the original baseband signal (real float).
+The 'AM Demod' block takes the received, complex signal and turns it into the original baseband signal (real float).
 The audio start and stop parameters indicate the additional low pass filtering being executed in this block.
 In this case, one can see these parameters as a transition width which is about 500 Hz.

 Note: Having different filtering stages prevents having to create a high-order low pass filter to deal with the first transition width (1K) and the second (500 Hz).

 The 'throttle' block serves a critical purpose for the system in that it limits the rate at which the source signal block generates samples.
-Without this, the performance of simulation may suffer and cause the CPU of your computer to grind to a halt.
-The 'throttle' block is not always accurate and should not be preffered over using an actual hardware sink/source in conjunction with a sample clock.
+Without this, the performance of the simulation may suffer and cause the CPU of your computer to grind to a halt.
+The 'throttle' block is not always accurate and should not be preferred over using an actual hardware sink/source in conjunction with a sample clock.
 In this case, the 'throttle' block accepts a real float as an input and output.

 #### Resampling, Waterfall Sink, and Audio Sink
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L1_AM_RECEIVER/Additional%20Figures/resample_audio_waterfall.png)